In most fiction, periods are rarely mentioned

 - Inverted in the Black Jewels series, where witches lose much of their power while menstruating.

 - Justine Larbalestier's Liar also connects menstrual cycles and lycanthropy.
-There is a excellent scene in the book when the reader is certain that the parents are locking up their daughter for having her period.
+There is a excellent scene in the book when the reader is certain that the parents are locking up their daughter for having her period, until it is revealed in the second half of the book that she is a werewolf.

 - The title character of Stephen King's Carrie theretofore mild telekinetic powers become much stronger after her first period starts.